 branch that corresponds to clicks in the browser

-interface unsets focus
+chrome unsets focus

 When a key press happens, the Browser

-sends it either to
+either sends it to

 the address bar or calls the active tab’s keypress